 Step 2: Prep

 This is the first essence in the Beautycounter lineup!
-Essences are very popular in Korean skincare and becoming more popular here in the West, but they act as a replacement for toner and preps the skin to better absorb the serum and moisturizer.
-It is lightweight and deeply nourishing, like a shot of nutrition for the skin.
+Essences are very popular in Korean skincare and becoming more popular here in the West.
+This essence acts as a replacement for toner and preps the skin to better absorb serum and moisturizer.
+It is lightweight and deeply nourishing, like a shot of hydration and nutrition for the skin.

-To use, shake a few drops into the palm of your hand and rub your hands together.
+How to use it: shake a few drops into the palm of your hand (start with a dime size) and rub your hands together.
 Gently press it into your face and neck, and allow it to dry briefly.

 Helps minimize the appearance of pores